pbuckner/x-plane_plugins/XPython/docs/source/development/modules/scenery.rst

     immediately and takes two parameters, one is the found path and the other is the *refCon* provided with the :py:func:`lookupObjects` call.
 Alternatively, use :func:`getObjects`.

+    The enumerator is *fully* synchronous: it is called once per matching object, and every call completes before :py:func:`lookupObjects` returns.
+So results your enumerator collected are ready to use on the next line.

     >>> def MyEnumerator(path, refCon):
     ...   refCon.append(path)
     ...